 A species herbaceous peony with class stamped all over it.
 A relatively low-growing plant with dissected leaves and pristine white, large, scented flowers of beautiful form, flowering for several weeks.
 In the wild it grows at high altitudes in Crete, so is temperature hardy in the UK, but as it comes into growth very early it is vulnerable to spring frosts.
 It also prefers well-drained conditions so I grow it in a stony raised bed in an open-sided airy polytunnel where it gets better every year.
 I love it as an April flower.
 Height 40-50cm.
 Origin Crete.
 Conditions Well-drained soil; sheltered, sunny site.
 Hardiness RHS H3 (because of early growth).
 Season of interest Spring for flowers; spring and summer for foliage.

 Uvularia sessilifolia ‘Variegata’

 A rare woodlander that should be better known.
-It forms a gently spreading clump of attractive leaves narrowly edged in cream, which gives the plant a creamy-grey appearance that contrasts well with the dark stems and pendent cream flowers.
-This does spread but not frighteningly so, and only reaching a height of about 30cm, it is delicate and refined enough to coexist peacefully with many other woodlanders, such as trilliums and erthroniums, unlike the similar but distinctly more thuggish and larger, Disporum sessile ‘Variegatum’, which will quickly swamp its neighbours.
+As an April plant it forms a gently spreading clump of attractive leaves narrowly edged in cream, which gives the plant a creamy-grey appearance that contrasts well with the dark stems and pendent cream flowers.
+This does spread but not frighteningly so, and only reaching a height of about 30cm, it is delicate and refined enough to coexist peacefully with many other woodlanders, such as trilliums and erythroniums, unlike the similar but distinctly more thuggish and larger, Disporum sessile ‘Variegatum’, which will quickly swamp its neighbours.
 Height 30-40cm.
 Origin Canada and USA.
 Conditions Woodlander for part shade.
 Hardiness RHS H5, USDA 5a-9b.
 Season of interest Spring and summer.